 Solo Female Travel in Cozumel!

 “What are some great destinations for solo female travel?”
 I hear this question a lot, often from female travelers setting out on their first solo adventure.
-While many European destinations like Iceland, Austria, & Ireland are all great for solo travel in terms of safety ~ they are often quite expensive (particularly Iceland).
+While many European destinations like Iceland, Austria, & Ireland are all great for solo travel in terms of safety ~ they’re quite expensive (particularly Iceland).
 But there is a location much closer to home if you live in the States, that possibly you’ve overlooked: Mexico.
 And to be more specific: Cozumel.
 I spent a month there this April, & after doing so: I can highly recommend solo female travel in Cozumel.
-In fact, it’s one of my absolute top solo travel picks.
+In fact, it’s one of my top solo travel picks.

 And here’s why…